Updated: Mar 22

 So there you have it — our tips for a home that's a little cleaner during this pandemic.
 Stay happy, healthy, and safe!

-Window-ology is a local business in downtown Pleasanton, CA. We specialize in custom blinds, shades, shutters, drapery, and motorized, retractable awnings.
+Window-ology is a local, Diamond Certified business in downtown Pleasanton, CA. We specialize in custom blinds, shades, shutters, drapery, and motorized, retractable awnings.
+Contact us for a complimentary consultation.

 We are the exclusive Northern California dealer for SunSetter Awnings, the number one manufacturer in the United States.
 We are an authorized dealer for Hunter Douglas, Norman Window Fashions, KE, and others.